 Principles of Precalculus Algebra is a co-requisite course for MTH 160, Precalculus Algebra.
 This course is designed to support the content covered in MTH 160 by addressing prerequisite skills required for the topics in MTH 160.
-Co-requisite: MTH 160.
+Prerequisites: Satisfactory score on placement test and Reading Proficiency Corequisites: MTH 160